 Congratulations, let’s swim on over to the deep end of the pool, because you are finally ready to start hammering out the plotline of your novel.

-As you have already come to the decision to write a book about something, you likely have at least a few major events cooking away in the back corners of your mind.
+As you have made the decision to write a book about something, you likely already have a few major events cooking away in the back corners of your mind.
 Perhaps you even know how your story will begin, culminate, or resolve.
-But don’t worry if one or even all of these pieces are still a bit inchoate in your head, because by the time you arrive at end of this stage, you will have made considerable progress on your overall plot as well as begun to structure your individual chapters and subchapters.
+But don’t worry if one or even all of these pieces are still a bit inchoate at the moment, because by the time you arrive at end of this stage, you will have made considerable progress on your overall plot as well as begun to structure your individual chapters and subchapters.

-As this is a long, information-dense section, I will refrain from adding additional pictures and diagrams to save space.
+As this is a long, information-dense entry, I will refrain from adding additional pictures and diagrams to save space.

 During the early stages of planning out your plot, you are going to be considering big questions like: